zoopyserg/caperoma/README.md

 You focus only on solving tasks.

+## Scheme
 <img src="images/circle.png" width="100%">
-Everything except "do actual work" Caperoma does for you.
+Everything that is not underlined Caperoma does for you.

 ## Demo
 You need to make a feature.